 Files

-Datagrok lets you work with files and directories on your system from the convenience of a web browser.
-You can browse, preview, open, create, delete, rename, download, clone, and share files and directories.
-When you sign up for Datagrok, a personal directory called Home is automatically created for you.
-Additionally, you can connect to popular file systems, including the Amazon S3 bucket, Dropbox, Google Drive, and Git, as well as Windows and Linux network shares.
+Datagrok lets you work with files and directories right from the web browser.
+It supports all popular file systems, including S3, Dropbox, Google Drive, Sharepoint, Azure, CoreWeave, and Git, as well as Windows and Linux network shares.

 Connecting to file storage